-• The Revitalization Plan must be a previously published document that is not more than 10 years old, including any updates.
-Acceptable planning documents include, but are not limited to comprehensive plans, land bank authority plans, transit oriented development plans, interjurisdictional plans, and other locally designated and approved plans subject to Authority review and approval.
+- The Revitalization Plan must be a previously published document that is not more than 10 years old, including any updates.
+Acceptable planning documents include, but are not limited to comprehensive plans, land bank authority plans, transit oriented development plans, inter-jurisdictional plans, and other locally designated and approved plans subject to Authority review and approval. - The Revitalization Plan is not a site plan, and covers the development or redevelopment of a combination of sites, a neighborhood, community, municipality or region;

-- The Revitalization Plan is not a site plan, and covers the development or redevelopment of a combination of sites, a neighborhood, community, municipality or region; - The Revitalization Plan must be formally adopted by a public entity local to the Project (municipality, county, regional authority, etc.) - The Revitalization Plan must include housing policy goals.
+- The Revitalization Plan must be formally adopted by a public entity local to the Project (municipality, county, regional authority, etc.) - The Revitalization Plan must include housing policy goals and address economic development efforts.
+Information on potential resources which can used to utilized for Revitalization Plans can be found on the Website.

-4) Jobs Housing Mismatch
+4) Transportation